snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 ## Design Approach
 1) Hot-wall horizontal tube reactor
 This design is simple and relatively cost effective.
+The carrier gas (N2) flows into the three controllers.
+To the immediate right of the mass flow controllers, solenoid valves are included to minimize dead volume between the valves and the chamber, ensuring sharp precursor pulses and efficient purging (gas carrier lines will also be as short as possible for these same reasons).

 The general layout is outlined below:

 <img width="1700" alt="image" src="https://github.com/user-attachments/assets/454e370d-ef92-4154-9cde-30939b1bb167" />